+Annex C: Open-source implementation of CAPIF

-6.4 NEF Publishes an API
+C.1 NEF Publishes an API

 The 5GS network exposure function (NEF) can use CAPIF capabilities to publish and manage its APIs, including managing charging.
-One of several possible deployment arrangements is shown in Figure 6.4-1.
+One of several possible deployment arrangements is shown in Figure C.1-1.

-Figure 6.4-1: NEF implements the CAPIF API provider domain functions
+Figure C.1-1: NEF implements the CAPIF API provider domain functions

-Signalling for the NEF to publish its APIs to the CAPIF core function is shown in Figure 6.4-2, followed by tables detailing the mandatory attributes of the associated request and response schema and example content for those requests and responses, which is based on publicly available examples provided by the OpenCAPIF [9].
+Signalling for the NEF to publish its APIs to the CAPIF core function is shown in Figure C.1-2, followed by tables detailing the mandatory attributes of the associated request and response schema and example content for those requests and responses, which is based on publicly available examples provided by the OpenCAPIF [9].
 A pre-condition is that the NEF (API management function) has been made aware of the appropriate CAPIF core function endpoint (apiRoot) with which to initiate the registration, as well as having been provided with a token to access the CAPIF core function.

-Figure 6.4-2: Publish a service API
+Figure C.1-2: Publish a service API

-Details of the signalling flow in Figure 6.4-2 are as follows:
+Details of the signalling flow in Figure C.1-2 are as follows:

 NOTE 1: The JSON schema and example snippets provided in the following clauses are aligned with 3GPP TS 29.222 [3], in which apiVersion is specified as "v1".
 The example snippets themselves can be tested using the OpenCAPIF Postman collection presented in Annex A and also in the OpenCAPIF Postman documentation [12].